xiaogit00/covalent-docs/content/en/docs/tools/websocket-get-log-events.md

 order: 3
 hidden: false
 author: anadipandharkar
-description: Learn how to open a WebSocket connection to API endpoints
+description: Learn how to open a WebSocket connection to API endpoints.
-draft: true
 ---